ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 ## Usage

 1. Host the executable and `netcat` folder.
-2. Send the masked download link using a shortened IP logger service.
+2. Send the masked download link using a shortened IP logger service or you can perform an `nmap` scan over the network.
 3. Wait for the target to run the file.
 4. Connect to the shell:
 - **On target machine (Runs automatically with python script i.e. `main.py`)**.